MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/subreports-troubleshoot.md

 ### Troubleshooting

 1. Verify that the subreport can render directly.
-2. If the subreport can render, check the parameters in both the subreport and main report.
+2. If the subreport can render, check the parameters for both the subreport and main report.
 3. Make sure the main report doesn't have more than 50 unique subreports, and the subreport isn't nested deeper than 20 levels.
 4. If you can't resolve the issue, contact Power BI support.